Inspection Report on Information Management at Toeslagen: Systematic Information Chaos in the Benefits Affair

 5.1 Palmen Memo (13 March 2017)

 The Palmen memo, dated 13 March 2017, was not archived in the primary information system.
 The document was later recovered from email inboxes.
-This illustrates the absence of adequate archival procedures for policy-relevant correspondence.
+This shows the absence of adequate archival procedures for policy-relevant correspondence.

-5.2 Lost Mail — Capgemini Investigation
+5.2 Lost Mail, Capgemini Investigation

 A Capgemini investigation documented 249 complaints about lost mail during the period April 2014 to early 2020.
 This indicates structural problems in mail processing and registration, further undermining the broader information management framework.